yesnik/symfony-guides/cache.md

 - `cache.system` (which is cleared between deploys).
 - `cache.app` (which persists between deploys).
 The cache "pool" that's created for the "restart" signal uses `cache.app` as its parent.

+The cache is stored in a `var/cache/prod` directory.

+## Console commands

+- `symfony console cache:clear` - clear cache.
+On next request new cache will be built.
+- `rm -rf var/cache/dev/http_cache/` - clear HTTP Cache

+## Example

 Cache has it's own config file: `config/packages/cache.yaml`.

 In `src/Controller/QuestionController.php`: